 Sesame Street, Fall 2020 (kids, continuation)

 The classic children’s entertainment and educational show has been around for 50 years, providing both learning and heart to preschoolers for generations.
-With HBO Max’s new run, they have promised at least five new 35-episodes seasons to come on the streaming service.
+With Max’s new run, they have promised at least five new 35-episodes seasons to come on the streaming service.

 Equal, Fall 2020 (miniseries, documentary)